-Fallout is one of gaming’s most beloved IPs, and fans have been clamoring for a TV adaption for what feels like years.
-Now that Bethesda’s RPG has been given the green light to hit the small screen, here’s everything we know so far.
+The Fallout series is one of gaming’s most beloved IPs, and fans have been pining for a TV adaptation for what feels like years.
+Now that Bethesda’s RPG has been given the green light to hit the small screen with Amazon, here’s everything we know so far.

-Despite the inconsistent hit rate that video game adaptions have in TV, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
-Especially as Arcane and The Witcher have come along and proved it can be done, there is seemingly no better time to try.
+Despite the inconsistent hit rate that video game adaptions have in TV & movies, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
+With shows like Arcane and The Witcher being critical and commercial successes, the time for video game adaptations is now.

-The Last of Us show is deep into production now, and gamers are itching to see which iconic title gets the next TV makeover.
+The Last of Us show is deep into a HBO production now, and gamers are itching to see which iconic title gets the next TV makeover.
 Well, fans of post-apocalyptic RPGs are in luck.

 Unfortunately, we don’t have a timeframe on when the Fallout show is coming, but fans may have a while to wait.
-After being officially confirmed in July 2021, production isn’t slated to begin until later in 2022.
+After being officially confirmed in July 2021, filming is believed to have gotten underway in June 2022 based on a job listing for stuntwork.

 If everything runs smoothly, we aren’t ruling out a 2023 premiere, but we’ll have to wait for more details to emerge.